ChrissV2/Netflix-login-page/README.txt

 Hi, this is my first repository.
 I've created this to learn how to use GIT.
-I will try to clone Netflix login screen.
+I will try to clone (I think old) Netflix login screen.